OpsHubProduct/OIM-Documentation/docs/connectors/monday.md

         </p>
 3. Synchronize the sub items.
 It will add the required parent links to the parent items.

-## Comment Configuration

-All the comments updates and replies on Monday.com items will be synced as individual comments.

 ## Attachment Configuration

 * All file-type columns are supported for syncing attachment types.